-Tim Peake is a British astronaut who returned from a six-month space expedition on the International Space Station in June earlier this year.
+Tim Peake, a British astronaut, returned from a six-month space expedition on the International Space Station in June earlier this year.
 The mission on the ISS was to maintain the weightless research laboratory, whilst carrying out scientific research experiments for hundreds of researchers back on earth.
 On Saturday 5th November, Tim visited York to host a major educational conference based on space exploration, which involved many children showcasing their work linked to Tim’s Prinicipa mission.
 Organised by The UK Space Agency, the conferences allowed school children to show off their projects to leading teams from both the UK agency and The European Space Agency.

 - 4Gs of acceleration can be felt, and after 60km, the 4 stage boosters fall off.